MIT-CAVE/rc-cli/scoring/README.md

 If a user-submitted route is deemed invalid -- meaning it does not provide a valid of sequence that contains the station and all stops -- the route is given a score equivalent to a typical complete random perturbation of the driver-taken sequence.

+User-submitted sequences that perfectly match the driver-taken sequence are given a score of 0.
+Scores increase as the user-submitted sequence differs more and more from the driver-taken sequence.
+Complete random shuffles of all the stops in the driver-taken route typically receive scores of betweeen 0.8 and 1.2.

 # 'Evaluate' Function
 To incorporate the scoring logic into your own models, call the function 'evaluate' located within the score.py script and provide it the following inputs: